mesosphere/dcos-kafka-service/README.md

 $ dcos package install kafka
 ```

 By default, this will create a new Kafka cluster named `kafka0`.
-Adding more clusters beyond `kafka0` requires [customizing the `framework-name` at install time](#custom-install-configuration) for each additional instance.
+Two clusters cannot share the same name, so installing additional clusters beyond the default cluster would require [customizing the `framework-name` at install time](#custom-install-configuration) for each additional instance.

 Additional customization would be needed before this cluster will be suitable for production use, but it should be plenty for testing/development as-is.
 Running clusters be [re-configured in-place using Marathon](#changing-configuration-in-flight).